Hilary Duff: 2019–2024: Scrapped Lizzie McGuire revival, How I Met Your Father and entrepreneurship

 In February 2020, music producer RAC released the single "Never Let You Go" a cover of the hit from the band Third Eye Blind, which featured both Duff and her husband Matthew Koma on vocals.
-The single was released under the label Counter Records.
-Later that month, Duff made a cameo in the music video for the single "CVS" by Koma's band, Winnetka Bowling League.
-She made another brief cameo in the music video for the band's follow up single, "Kangaroo" which was released in May that year.

-In May 2020, it was reported that Duff would be starring in a spinoff series of Younger, reprising her role as Kelsey Peters.
-Youngers creator Darren Star was attached to the project.
-In April 2021, Star described the spinoff as a "female Entourage", and said that it would focus on Kelsey Peters in Los Angeles.
-However, on June 10, 2021, it was announced that the spin-off was no longer in the works.
-The Younger soundtrack album was released digitally in July 2021, and Duff's cover of Dolly Parton's "9 to 5" which she performed in the season six premiere together with Sutton Foster and Miriam Shor was included.
-Her 2016 cover of Fleetwood Mac's "Little Lies" was also featured.
+Later that month, Duff made a cameo in the music video for "CVS" by Koma's band, Winnetka Bowling League; in May, she made a second cameo in the music video for the band's single "Kangaroo".
+In May 2020, it was reported that Duff would star in a Younger spinoff series, reprising her role as Kelsey Peters.
+In April 2021, Youngers creator Darren Star described the spinoff as a "female Entourage", focusing on Kelsey Peters in Los Angeles.
+On June 10, 2021, it was announced that the spin-off was no longer in the works.
+The Younger soundtrack album was released in July 2021; the soundtrack included Duff's 2016 cover of Fleetwood Mac's "Little Lies" and her 2019 cover of Dolly Parton's "9 to 5" which she performed in the season six premiere with Sutton Foster and Miriam Shor.

-Duff released a children's picture book titled My Little Brave Girl in March 2021, which was published by Random House Children's and illustrated by Kelsey Garrity-Riley.
-Duff said that she was inspired to write this book by her daughter Banks.
-The book is aimed to mothers and also daughters aged 3 to 7 and it is a "beautiful and inspiring book about bravery and love".
-This was Duff's fourth overall book release and her first since True from 2013.
-The book debuted at #8 on The New York Times best-seller list on the children's picture books category.
-Its sequel, and her second children's picture book, was released in November 2023 titled My Little Sweet Boy.
+Duff released the children's picture book My Little Brave Girl in March 2021, which was published by Random House Children's and illustrated by Kelsey Garrity-Riley.
+Duff said that she was inspired to write the book by her daughter.
+It debuted at No. 8 on The New York Times best-seller list on the children's picture books category.
+Its sequel, My Little Sweet Boy, was released in November 2023.

 Duff announced in April 2021 that she would star in a spinoff of How I Met Your Mother titled How I Met Your Father.
-In addition to starring as main character Sophie, Duff is also a producer on the show.
-A ten-episode run was ordered by Hulu, with Isaac Aptaker and Elizabeth Berger named as the creators of the show.
-Filming for the spinoff began in August 2021 in Los Angeles.
-Just three days into filming the series, Duff contracted COVID-19, pausing the show's shoot.
-The series premiered on January 18, 2022.
-The first season was met with mixed reception.
+Duff produced and starred in the show as Sophie.
+A ten-episode run was ordered by Hulu and filming for the spinoff began in August 2021 in Los Angeles.
+The series premiered on January 18, 2022, and was met with mixed reception.
 On February 15, 2022, Hulu renewed the series for a 20-episode second season.
 In September 2023, Hulu cancelled the series after two seasons.